DHummel-Price/NASA_Story/README.md

 ### Geographic Diversity in NASA Contract Awards
-Now let's look at the geographic distribution of NASA contracts.
+Now, let's look at the geographic distribution of NASA contracts.
 The maps below show this distribution first by state and then by district.
 Note: the values used to create the maps are contract awards that have been put on a scale of order of magnitude for better readability.
 Hover over the map to see the specific award amounts.

 <center><iframe seamless frameborder="0" src="https://public.tableau.com/views/ByStates/StateAwardDash?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '420'></iframe></center>